Czech Republic Gross Domestic Product: Annual Growth Rate

 1991 - 2016 | Yearly | % | World Bank

 CZ: GDP: Growth: Final Consumption Expenditure: Household: Include Discrepancy data was reported at 3.683 % in 2016.
 This records an increase from the previous number of 3.576 % for 2015.
-CZ: GDP: Growth: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 2.446 % from Dec 1991 to 2016, with 26 observations.
+CZ: GDP: Growth: Final Consumption Expenditure: Household: Include Discrepancy data is updated yearly, averaging 2.446 % from Dec 1991 (Median) to 2016, with 26 observations.
 The data reached an all-time high of 6.078 % in 1996 and a record low of -12.300 % in 1991.
 CZ: GDP: Growth: Final Consumption Expenditure: Household: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Czech Republic – Table CZ.World Bank.WDI: Gross Domestic Product: Annual Growth Rate.
 Annual percentage growth of household final consumption expenditure is based on constant local currency.
 Aggregates are based on constant 2010 U.S. dollars.
 Household final consumption expenditure (formerly private consumption) is the market value of all goods and services, including durable products (such as cars, washing machines, and home computers), purchased by households.
 It excludes purchases of dwellings but includes imputed rent for owner-occupied dwellings.
 It also includes payments and fees to governments to obtain permits and licenses.
 Here, household consumption expenditure includes the expenditures of nonprofit institutions serving households, even when reported separately by the country.
 This item also includes any statistical discrepancy in the use of resources relative to the supply of resources.; ; World Bank national accounts data, and OECD National Accounts data files.; Weighted Average;

 Last Frequency Range